Invertus/PrestaShop-ElasticSearch/Readme.md

 * ##### Module installation

+    * Extract downloaded module's zip and make sure the folder is called "elasticsearch" (you will have to rename it)
+    * Compress the renamed folder into a zip archive (any name)
     * Log in to your shop's back-office
     * Navigate to "Modules" tab
     * Click "Add a new module"